Grant Terms & Conditions

 BVC will close the grant once the project implementation is complete.

-BVC grant funds will not award/distribute any new or additional grant funds until the funds allotted from the previous year have been utilized by the recipient.
+BVC grant funds will not award/distribute any new or additional grant funds until the recipient has utilized the funds allotted from the previous year or returned unused funds.

 COOPERATING ORGANIZATIONS